thoughtbot/write-yourself-a-roguelike/book/introduction/tooling.md

 \includegraphics[width=\linewidth]{images/ncurses-example.png}

-This screen was created using Ncurses.
-So why do *we* need Ncurses?
+This screen was created using ncurses.
+So why do *we* need ncurses?
 After all, we're just writing a simple game.
 Using Ruby let's try to do something simple like clearing the screen.
 If you're on macOS you might have written something like:

 ```ruby
 system("clear")